-8.3 Leadership Opportunities in Sport and the Creative Arts
+8.3 Leadership Opportunities

 Students are provided with leadership opportunities in many areas of school life.
 Students are encouraged and supported to attend leadership training events throughout the year.
 In the sport area, Sports House Captains are elected to help run sporting competitions, carnivals, assemblies, presentations and generally are role models of positive behaviour.
-In 2022, two boys from each year group (7-11) will be voted in by their peers to help promote and grow sport within the school.
-These captains will be overseen by the five Sports Captains, each having a specific area of responsibility: Winter Sport, Summer Sport, Athletics, Cross Country and Swimming.
+In 2023, two boys from each year group (7-11) will be voted in by their peers to help promote and grow sport within the school as House Captains.
+These captains will be overseen by the School Sports Captains, each having a specific area of responsibility: overall, carnivals and grade sport.